Alcibiades-Capital/quay/README.md

 ### Telemetry

-`telemetry.rs` and `startup.rs` setup a tracing framework that provides rich logs for runtime telemetry and development debugging.
+`telemetry.rs` and `startup.rs` set up a tracing framework that provides rich logs for runtime telemetry and development debugging.
 These tracing logs are then extended via macros on routes.